Overview

 Who is it for?

-- Settling into Primary Care
+- Settling into Primary Care or returning after a break.

-- Any personal or professional issue
+- Any personal or professional issue e.g., reflection on development and future opportunities.

-Fully-funded sessions (up to 6*) can be arranged face-to-face or virtually at a time convenient for both Mentor and Mentee.
+Fully funded sessions (up to 6*) can be arranged face-to-face or virtually at a time convenient for both Mentor and Mentee.

-Mentors will listen and assess their Mentee’s strengths, areas of improvement and objectives to help them lead their own development, plan short and long-term goals with a view to improve their personal or professional life.
+Mentors will actively listen and assess their Mentee’s strengths, areas of improvement and objectives to help them lead their own development, plan short and long-term goals with a view to improve their personal or professional life.

 - Managing priorities